sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/avro.md

 {{< warning success >}}
 **Note**

 If you are consuming or generating messages using a schema registry service then it is likely this processor will fail as those services require messages to be prefixed with the identifier of the schema version being used.
-Instead, try the [schema_registry_encode]({{< ref "/product-stack/tyk-streaming/configuration/processors/schema-registry-encode" >}}) and [schema_registry_decode]({{< ref "/product-stack/tyk-streaming/configuration/processors/schema-registry-decode" >}}) processors.

 {{< /warning >}}